-Looking Forward: A Vision of Desired Outcomes from the Marine Resources Development Plan
+Looking Forward: A Vision of the Future from the Marine Resources Development Plan

-It is envisioned that the following outcomes will result from implementing the MRDP:
+It is envisioned that the following will result from implementing the MRDP:

 - Rhode Islanders are ensuring that a broad mix of recreational access and opportunity is always available, forming a mosaic of highly diverse offerings that meets the needs of different age groups. - The "Top of the Bay" is among the world's premier urban waterfronts, where private investment is an engine in the Rhode Island economy, and quality design is a source of collective identity and pride. - Coastal recreation is an integral part of the ordinary life of the average Rhode Islander.
 Current levels of public access are being continuously maintained and improved.
 Ecotourism expands, making a contribution to the greenways, seascapes and landscapes along rivers and protected areas.
 The Bay Islands become fully incorporated as a key element of the new level of enjoyment and access to the state's coastal treasures. - New ways of decision-making find advocates of economic development and environmental protection working jointly as stewards of the Bay and marine resources.
 Developers have become "place makers" i.e. demonstrating concern for their coastal locations rather than for just individual parcels and sites.
 The Naval Underwater Warfare Center, Raytheon and the University of Rhode Island are partnering to create new industries in coastal security and estuary management.
 A larger portion of Rhode Island's economy is based on international trade.
 Socially, the state becomes more integrated as the population stabilizes and education for recent immigrants is improved.
-Flourishing traditional centers boost waterborne transport and communication, and offer new sources of employment for skilled labor. - Marine waters are also managed as a natural food factory, taking advantage of gains in pollution reduction and treatment efficiency.
+Flourishing traditional centers boost waterborne transport and communication, and offer new sources of employment for skilled labor. - Marine waters and habitat are also managed as a natural provider of food and protein, taking advantage of gains in pollution reduction and treatment efficiency.
+Sustainable harvest policies and improved habitats allow fisheries to recuperate.
 This ecologically driven economic production provides the resolve to resist forms of development that would otherwise generate excessive pollution and other negative impacts.
-Rhode Island's environmental policy shifts to an emphasis on collaborative, fine-tuned management of sub-regions of the coast and watersheds, with the state and cities and towns working together successfully.
-As a result of collective dedication to resource stewardship and value intensification, Rhode Island becomes the true 'garden state'.
+Rhode Island's environmental policy shifts towards collective dedication to resource stewardship and value intensification.
+In doing so, Rhode Island completes its migration away from an extractive model to a stewardship model.
 As a result, Rhode Island's remarkably diverse tidewater areas are the finest waterfront system in the United States.